For two years, I worked part-time. Whenever someone learned this, their first question for me was always, “How old are your kids?”

 Because I have a very strong group of friends in my life, I want to prioritize my energy by spending time with my closest friends.

 I currently have “acquaintances” in Quadrant IV because I don’t feel like I’m in a stage of life where I need to make a lot of new friends.
 If things change and I want to make new friends, spending time with acquaintances would become a higher priority.

 What We Can Do About Busyness in our Lives

 It’s not surprising that the solutions to busyness are different depending on the type of busyness we experience.
 Here’s a framework I put together based on personal experience, conversations with others, and a variety of resources.

 Quadrant I (High Importance; Don’t Want to Do):

-If something is of high importance, but I don’t want to do it (e.g. cleaning, meal prep, exercise, etc.), I will think about ways to make it more efficient or more pleasant.
+If something is of high importance, but I don’t want to do it (e.g. cleaning, meal prep, life maintenance, etc.), I will think about ways to make it more efficient or more pleasant.

 For example, when I was cleaning the house to prep for a visit from family, I listened to a podcast that I wanted to listen to.
 I don’t love to cook, but I feel that it’s important to save money by not eating out or ordering in.
 To be more efficient, I try to cook meals that are relatively easy and can provide leftovers for multiple additional nights.

 For people who have extra money, outsourcing things like cleaning, landscaping, shopping, taxes, laundry, etc. can be totally worth it to get some time back.

 These can sometimes be the hardest ones of all because these are the things that feel very important to us and we want to do them.
 These typically aren’t things that we can deprioritize nor do we want to.
 If we are busy with these things, the main focus should be to cope and become more efficient where possible.